-The Wabanaki Studies Commission made recommendations about how to achieve this vision of pre-service and in-service training in Wabanaki Studies.
-Specifically, the Commission recommended that the Department of Education collaborate with the University of Maine on "regional in-service training sessions and workshops."116 Specifically, the Department should continue with the Summer Institute, which had provided in-depth professional development to teachers across the state.117 The Department should "[m]ake sure people are qualified in Wabanaki Studies before they are certified as teachers."118 Although the Commission did not expect teachers to become Wabanaki "experts," it did highlight the "critical" nature of in-service professional development.119
+clear and detailed vision for what they hoped education on Wabanaki history, culture, and government would look like ten years after passage.
+Yet even early implementation of the recommendations about how to achieve this vision of pre-service and in-service training in Wabanaki Studies.
+Specifically, the Commission recommended that the Department of Education collaborate with the University of Maine on "regional in-service training sessions and workshops."
+Specifically, the Department should continue with the Summer Institute, which had provided in-depth professional development to teachers across the state.
+The Department should "[m]ake sure people are qualified in Wabanaki Studies before they are certified as teachers."
+Although the Commission did not expect teachers to become Wabanaki "experts," it did highlight the "critical" nature of in-service professional